o-daneel/Lunii.QT/README.md

 There are **two solutions** to ensure compatibility and keep your stories safe:

 1. **Keep your previous `.md` file:**
-   If you already have a backup of your device's `.md` file from before the upgrade, simply keep it in the root directory of your Lunii device (it is a hidden file—so you might need to change your file explorer settings to reveal it) **and** copy it to your user's directory in `.lunii-qt` (e.g. `%HOME%\.lunii-qt\` on Windows or `$HOME/.lunii-qt/` on Linux/macOS).
+   If you already have a backup of your device's `.md` file from before the upgrade, simply keep it safe somewhere (it is a hidden file located in root dir—so you might need to change your file explorer settings to reveal it) **and** copy it to your user's directory in `.lunii-qt` (e.g. `%HOME%\.lunii-qt\` on Windows or `$HOME/.lunii-qt/` on Linux/macOS).
 This will allow Lunii.QT to continue managing your stories as before.
 2. **Download the upgrade file `fa.bin`:**
    If you do not have the previous `.md` file, you can download the firmware upgrade file `fa.bin` using Lunii.QT (see [Firmware upgrade](#firmware-upgrade) section above, specifically the [HowTo - Lunii](#howto---lunii) instructions).
    Rename it to `fa.322.bin` (with the correct version) and place it in your user's directory in `.lunii-qt` (e.g. `%HOME%\.lunii-qt\` on Windows or `$HOME/.lunii-qt/` on Linux/macOS).